dialogos-project/dialogos-distribution/README.md

  * apply bugfixes to the release branch (e.g. by cherry-picking from master)
  * update `Diamant/src/main/java/com/clt/diamant/Version.java`
  * Test.
- * tag bugfix release vX.X.Y ; ALSO do this bugfixes were only applied to plugins and dialogos itself was unchanged.
+ * tag bugfix release vX.X.Y ; ALSO do this if bugfixes were only applied to plugins and dialogos itself was unchanged.
 This is important to keep release versions of dialogos-distribution and dialogos in synchrony.
  * continue as above.

+Note that new files stemming from new / changed dependencies need to be added manually to the dialogos.install4j file.
+There is no magic way to recognize them and especially not to group them into the correct installation bundle.